EtainClub/blurt/doc/devs/create-operation.md

-This is developer documentation for creating brand-new operations on the STEEM blockchain.
+This is developer documentation for creating brand-new operations on the BLURT blockchain.

 - (1) Define `smt_elevate_account_operation` structure in `smt_operations.hpp`
 - (2) Create `FC_REFLECT` definition for the operation struct.